Janice Moore Fuller

-Janice Moore Fuller (born 1951) is an American poet and playwright, currently Writer-In-Residence and Professor of English at Catawba College, in Salisbury, NC.
+Janice Moore Fuller (November 23, 1951 – February 25, 2025) was an American poet and playwright, currently Writer-In-Residence and Professor of English at Catawba College, in Salisbury, NC.
 She is the author of three books of poetry and a number of plays (see bibliography).
 Fuller earned her B.A. at Duke University and her M.A. and Ph.D at the University of North Carolina at Greensboro.
-An outstanding instructor, she is a four-time winner of Catawba's Teacher of the Year Award; she has also won the Swink Prize for Outstanding Classroom Teaching.
-She has been Visiting Professor of English at Harlaxton College (the British campus of the University of Evansville), and a poetry workshop teacher at the Wildacres Writers Workshop.
+An outstanding instructor, she was a four-time winner of Catawba's Teacher of the Year Award; she also won the Swink Prize for Outstanding Classroom Teaching.
+She was Visiting Professor of English at Harlaxton College (the British campus of the University of Evansville) and a poetry workshop teacher at the Wildacres Writers Workshop.

+Fuller died on February 25, 2025, at age 73.